perivar/REWEQ2EQPreset/README.txt

 9. Choose Export: "Filter Settings as Text" and store the txt file a place you remember

-10. Run the "REW2EQPreset" tool and select the EQ plugin of choice to generate a preset for, e.g. "FabFilter Pro-Q"
+10. Run the "REW2EQPreset" tool and select the EQ plugin of choice to generate a preset for, e.g. "FabFilter Pro-Q" Note!
+The tool tries to detect the current regional settings and use the correct decimal seperator.

 If using FabFilter Pro-Q then the generated preset file (*.ffp) must be copied to the FabFilter EQ directory for the plugin to find it.
 On my computer this is "Documents\FabFilter\Pro-Q"